mengfeiz/StockTrade/README.md

 # StockTrade
-A webapp that simulates stock trading
+A webapp that simulates stock trading/n
-Tomcat v9
+Tomcat v9/n
 Please change SQL password to your own MySQL password